johannaalbers/Multiple-Linear-Regression-Cholesterol-Analysis/README.md

 ## Feature Engineering to Address Collinearity

-To reduce collinearity, a new variable was constructed:
+To reduce collinearity, a new variable was used, with the ideal-weight formula supplied by the course:

 Excess Weight (EW)